What Do I Want to Be When They Grow Up?

 *This post contains affiliate links.*

-This book is for all of us, and I’m so excited to share it with you.
-Pre-order What Do I Want to Be When They Grow Up?
-(And Other Thoughts from a 40-Something Mom) today via Amazon, Bookshop, Barnes & Noble, and Target.
-Sign up to receive an advanced copy here.
+**Pre-order What Do I Want to Be When They Grow Up?
+(And Other Thoughts from a 40-Something Mom) today via Amazon, Bookshop, Barnes & Noble, or Target.**

 **This post contains affiliate links.